All-American Energy from ALL American States: Building Prosperity Through Abundance

 Jeffrey Clark, APA President

-America stands at a crossroads.
-The nation can cling to outdated thinking that pits one energy source against another, or it can embrace a future where every state participates in the energy economy and every American benefits from the abundance that comes from using all of our resources.
+America stands at a crossroads on energy policy.
+The nation can cling to politically-motivated outdated thinking that pits one energy source against another, or it can embrace a future where every state participates in the energy economy and every American benefits from the abundance that comes from using all of our resources and technologies.
+America must choose between clinging to the past and longing for its permanence in a technologically advancing world, or leaning boldly into the future to lead in tomorrow’s energy economy and to meet the demands we now face.
 The choice isn’t between old energy and new energy, between red states and blue states, or between coastal interests and rural communities.
-It’s about leveraging every resource America has to build an economy that works for everyone and positions this nation to lead the world in the defining competition of our time.
+It’s about leveraging every resource America has to lead the world in the defining competition of our time.

 The slogan is simple: All-American energy from ALL American states.
 It’s not just a catchy phrase.
 It’s a recognition that every state in this union has energy resources worth developing, every state can contribute to American energy independence, and every community deserves the opportunity to participate in the prosperity that energy development creates.
 From wind in the Great Plains to solar in the Southeast, from biofuels in Missouri to geothermal in Arkansas, from natural gas in Texas to nuclear in South Carolina, from hydropower in the Pacific Northwest to offshore wind on the Atlantic coast, America’s energy diversity is our strength, not our weakness.

 An “all of the above” approach to power generation isn’t just good policy.
-It’s the only strategy that makes economic sense for American consumers and the only path that positions the United States to compete in a world where the AI race will determine who leads the future.
-And make no mistake: if we lose the AI race to China, we will have lost the future itself.
+It’s the only strategy that makes economic sense for American consumers and the only path that positions the United States to win the AI race.
+And make no mistake: if we lose that race to China, we will have lost the future itself.

 Artificial intelligence requires massive amounts of electricity.
 Data centers powering AI systems are already transforming the electricity landscape, and their appetite for power will only grow.
 The nation that can deliver abundant, affordable electricity will be the nation that dominates AI development.
 The nation that can’t will watch its future slip away.

-But this is about more than just keeping electric bills manageable or even winning the AI competition, as critical as both of those are.
+But this is about more than winning the AI competition, as critical as that is.
 This is about economic development and opportunity in every corner of America.
 For too long, energy policy has created winners and losers based on geography and political influence.
 States with favored resources prospered while states with different resources watched opportunity flow elsewhere.
 That’s not just bad policy.
 It’s a betrayal of the American promise that every community can chart its own path to prosperity.

-When we commit to developing All-American energy from ALL American states, we’re saying that rural Oklahoma has as much right to benefit from wind development as coastal Virginia has to develop offshore wind.
-We’re saying that Texas can participate in the energy economy through natural gas, wind, and solar just as Georgia participates through solar and nuclear.
-We’re saying that every state’s resources matter and every state’s communities deserve the economic benefits that energy development delivers.
+When we commit to developing All-American energy from ALL American states, we’re saying that rural Oklahoma has as much right to benefit from oil and solar development as coastal Virginia has to develop offshore wind.
+We’re saying that Texas can participate through natural gas, wind, and solar just as Georgia participates through solar and nuclear.
+Washington can lead in hydropower, Iowa in biofuels, California in geothermal.
+Every state can participate in the multifaceted energy economy and can help contribute to American energy independence.
+Every state’s resources matter and every state’s communities deserve the economic benefits that energy development delivers.

 For American farmers and ranchers, renewable energy represents a hedge against the uncertainty that has come to define modern agriculture.
 Commodity prices swing wildly.
 Weather patterns have become less predictable.
 Input costs keep rising.
 Trade policies shift with every election.
 And yet, the bills keep coming due.
 Land leases from wind and solar projects provide stable, long-term income that doesn’t depend on rainfall, commodity markets, or Washington’s latest farm policy.
 That steady check in the mail can mean the difference between keeping the farm in the family and selling to a corporate consolidator.